kashansunday/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Also, don’t be afraid to ask for help when you need it.
 There is always someone who can offer guidance or share their knowledge.
 Finally, always keep learning and improving your skills.
 The more you know, the better you will become as a programmer.

+# 2023-11-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making the most of your time.
+Planning ahead can help to avoid last-minute emergencies and ensure your projects stay on track.
+Finally, staying organized by using version control, writing documentation,and following best practices will make your code cleaner, more maintainable, easier to understand, AND help prevent future headaches.